-- However, if there are issues with your forms, the Family Department will provide you information about what to fix.
-You will then need to resubmit your corrected documents to Family Department Administration before your hearing will be scheduled. - 4.
-Hearings are usually by video.
-Do not be late for your hearing.
-If you are late, your hearing will be rescheduled to a different day. - B. Default, no hearing.
-If you are using the default process and you wish to proceed without a hearing, see the procedures and forms to proceed by Motion.

-NOTE: If you disobey the Orders in the Decree, you could get into trouble with the Court.
+- Make three (3) copies of the decree.
+Take the documents to your trial or default hearing. - TRIAL: If you have a trial, you must bring a copy of your marriage license to the trial to show the judge what type of marriage you have. - If you are using the default process and you wish to proceed without a hearing, see the procedures and forms to proceed by Motion. - NOTE: If you disobey the Orders in the Decree, you could get into trouble with the Court.
 This does not mean that the Court will police you or the other party to make sure you are following the Decree.
-It does mean that you, or your ex-spouse, can request a Contempt Order or an Order to Enforce parts of the Decree if you, or your ex-spouse, fail to follow the orders in the Decree.
+It does mean that you, or your ex-spouse, can request a "Contempt Order" or an "Order to Enforce" parts of the Decree if you, or your ex-spouse, fail to follow the orders in the Decree.